-Investment properties represent approximately 98% of the Group's total assets.
+Why significant How our audit addressed the key audit matter Investment properties represent approximately 98% of the Group's total assets.
 These assets are carried at fair value, which is assessed by the directors with reference to either external independent property valuations or internal valuations and are based on market conditions existing at reporting date.
 This was considered a key audit matter due to the number of judgments required in determining fair value.
-These judgments include assessing the capitalisation rates, sustainable occupancy and stabilised average EBITDA (earnings before interest, tax, depreciation and amortisation).

-Disclosure relating to investment properties and the associated significant judgments are included in Notes 2(o), 3, 9.1, and 9.3 of the financial report.

-How our audit addressed the key audit matter

-Our audit procedures included the following:

-- With the involvement of our real estate valuation specialists, we assessed the suitability of the valuation methodologies, the competence, qualifications and objectivity of both the Group's internal valuers and external valuation experts, and the assumptions used in the valuations.
-These assumptions and inputs included capitalisation rates, occupancy rates including forecast occupancy levels, and stabilised average EBITDA; - Agreed source data used in the valuations to supporting tenancy schedules and accounting subledgers; - Tested the mathematical accuracy of the internal valuation model, including assessing key valuation inputs with reference to those applied by the external valuation experts and where relevant we assessed the reasonableness of comparable transactions used in the valuation process; - Where relevant, we evaluated the movement in the capitalisation rates, occupancy rates, and stabilised average EBITDA across the portfolio based on our knowledge of the property portfolio, comparable acquisition transactions in the period, published industry reports and comparable external valuations; and - We considered the adequacy of disclosures in relation to the valuation methods and principles disclosed in Note 2(o) Summary of significant accounting policies -Investment properties, Note 3 Significant accounting judgements, estimates and assumptions -Revaluation of investment properties, Note 9.1 Investment properties and Note 9.3 Non-financial assets fair value measurement.
+These judgments include assessing the capitalisation rates, sustainable occupancy and stabilised EBITDA (earnings before interest, tax, depreciation and amortisation).
+Disclosure relating to investment properties and the associated significant judgments are included in Notes 2(n), 3, 8.1 and 8.2 of the financial report.
+Our audit procedures included the following: With the involvement of our real estate valuation specialists, we assessed: The suitability of the valuation methodologies used; The competence, qualifications and objectivity of both the Group's internal valuers and external valuation experts; and The reasonability of key assumptions and inputs used in the valuations.
+These assumptions and inputs used in the valuations.
+These assumptions and inputs used in the valuations are source of the protect of the coupart of the protect of the valuation of the valuation rates, occupancy rates including forecast occupancy levels, and stabilised EBITDA.
+Agreed source data used in the valuations to support tenancy schedules and accounting sub-ledgers; Tested the mathematical accuracy of the internal valuation model, including assessing key valuation inputs with reference to those applied by the external valuation experts and where relevant we assessed the reasonableness of comparable transactions used in the valuation process; Where relevant, we evaluated the movement in the capitalisation rates, occupancy rates, and stabilised EBITDA across the portfolio based on our knowledge of the property portfolio, comparable acquisition transactions in the period, published industry reports and comparable external valuations; and We considered the adequacy of disclosures in relation to the valuation methods and principles disclosed in Note 2(n) Summary of significant accounting policies - Investment properties, Note 3 Significant accounting judgements, estimates and assumptions -Revaluation of investment properties, Note 8.1 Investment properties and Note 8.2 Non-financial assets fair value measurement.